 Dr. Andy Hoffer is the founder and CSO of Lungpacer Medical Inc. and the original inventor of Lungpacer’s transvascular nerve stimulation electrode.
 He has a Ph.D. in biophysics from Johns Hopkins University, over 40 granted patents, and 18 years of experience in medical device development and commercialization in collaboration with the SFU Innovation Office.
 In 1997, he was also founder and CSO of Neurostream Technologies Inc. in 1997-2004 (acquired in 2013 by Ottobock) and a co-founder of Bionic Power Inc. in 2007.

 Q & A with Andy Hoffer

 What motivates you as a researcher?

 The thrill of discovery, the surprise and stimulation that comes from unexpected new findings, and the unique satisfaction of seeing an idea evolve into a product.

 Striking the right strategic collaborations at the right times is critical.

 SFU bills itself as “Canada’s most engaged university.”
 How does your work exemplify this spirit of engagement?

 From the nearly daily participation from dedicated SFU Innovation Office staff during Lungpacer’s formative years as an SFU start-up company.

 How is your research making an impact on lives?

-During the research and development phases I train students and employ recent graduates, as well as engage colleagues in joint efforts.
-And once a new medical product and therapy is approved for use we hope to save lives, improve health outcomes, reduce medical care costs and ultimately set a new standard of care for critically ill patients.
+During research and development phases, I train students, employ recent graduates, and engage colleagues in joint efforts.
+And once a new medical product and therapy is approved for use, we hope to save lives, improve health outcomes, reduce medical care costs and ultimately set a new standard of care for critically ill patients.